Interlisp/Interlisp.github.io/content/en/project/status/_index.md

 ## May 2025 IEEE Canadian Conference on Electrical and Computer Engineering

-On May 28, 2025 Eleanor Young [gave the talk](https://ccece2025.ieee.ca/technical-program) "The Medley Interlisp Project: Reviving a Historical Software System" at the [2025 IEEE Canadian Conference on Electrical and Computer Engineering and Industry Summit](https://ccece2025.ieee.ca) (CCECE).
+On May 28, 2025 Eleanor Young presented "The Medley Interlisp Project: Reviving a Historical Software System" at the [2025 IEEE Canadian Conference on Electrical and Computer Engineering and Industry Summit](https://ccece2025.ieee.ca) (CCECE).
 The paper by Young et al. was accepted for publication.

-You can [download the preprint of the paper](/documentation/young-ccece2025.pdf).
-For questions and inquiries about the paper please post to a [communication channel we monitor](../getInvolved#3-join-in-the-discussions).
+A [preprint](/documentation/young-ccece2025.pdf) of the paper is available.
+Please post questions, inquiries or your thoughts on the paper to one of our [social media sites](../getInvolved#3-join-in-the-discussions).

 ## Larry Masinter at aNONradio in December 2024